 “A remarkable feature of the universe is its emptiness.
 Stars are extraordinarily distant from one another.
 However, were it not for these vast reaches of empty space, violent collisions between stars would be too frequent as to render the universe uninhabitable?
 The yet more frequent near-misses would detach planets from orbit about their suns, flinging them off into interstellar space where they would quickly cool to hundreds of degrees below zero.

 Sources: “God the Evidence,” by Patrick Glynn, John Leslie, in Universes” and from George Greenstein’s “The Symbiotic Universe.”

-If your convinced that God exist then click here. to understand God’s Nature.
+If you are convinced that God exists, then click here. to understand God’s Nature.

 Otherwise, there are many other examples below.